A topic from the subject of Biochemistry in Chemistry.

 Apoptosis

-Apoptosis, also known as programmed cell death, is a controlled, energy-dependent process that involves the activation of specific enzymes called caspases.
-These enzymes lead to the dismantling of the cell from within, resulting in the formation of small membrane-bound vesicles called apoptotic bodies.
+Apoptosis, or programmed cell death, is a controlled, energy-dependent process involving the activation of caspases.
+These enzymes dismantle the cell from within, creating apoptotic bodies (small membrane-bound vesicles).

 Necrosis

-Necrosis, in contrast, is an uncontrolled, passive form of cell death that occurs due to severe cellular injury or stress.
-It is characterized by the rupture of the cell membrane and the release of cellular contents into the extracellular environment, triggering an inflammatory response.
+Necrosis is an uncontrolled, passive cell death resulting from severe injury or stress.
+It's characterized by cell membrane rupture and release of cellular contents into the extracellular environment, triggering inflammation.

 Equipment and Techniques